How To Find Your Nonprofit Target Audience

 Finding your nonprofit target audience might sound challenging, but it doesn’t need to be.
-With the right system, you can discover individuals who are passionate and a perfect fit for your organization.
+With the right system, you can discover individuals who are passionate about what you do.

-The right nonprofit target audience is every nonprofit’s dream because it not only increases membership but is also important for optimizing time and resources.
-In this article, we’ll discuss the skills and tools needed to find your nonprofit target audience.
+The right nonprofit target audience is every nonprofit’s dream because it not only increases membership, but it also optimizes time and resources.
+In this article, we’ll discuss the skills and tools you can use to find your nonprofit target audience.

 - Identifying Key Personas